chripiermarini/chripiermarini/README.md

 👀 I’m interested in mathematical optimization, applied in machine learning and data science.

-🌱 I’m currently learning as much as I can about Computer Science and Data science.
-Fierce Leetcoder and Kaggler!
+🌱 I’m currently learning interesting topics about Computer Science and Data science.

 📫 How to reach me: